Naval Station Great Lakes: 1980s

+In 1981, Melvin Dahl, a sailor stationed at Great Lakes, was discharged from the navy due to his sexual orientation.
+He later filed a lawsuit, during which Dahl mentioned that he was not the only homosexual at the Great Lakes station.
+This prompted the Naval Investigative Service (NIS), the predecessor to the modern-day Naval Criminal Investigative Service (NCIS), to investigate this claim in the Chicago area.
+They confirmed Dahl's allegation, and also learned that the gay men in the area referred to themselves and others as a "Friend of Dorothy".
+The NIS believed this "Dorothy" woman was the ringleader of a group of gay military personnel and could name the homosexuals enlisted at the base, if apprehended.
+Unknown to them, "Friend of Dorothy" is an in-community term to serve as a furtive way of disclosing sexual orientation while avoiding hostility.
+The term was likely based on the protagonist Dorothy Gale from the 1939 Wizard of Oz film, portrayed by actress and gay icon Judy Garland.
+The NIS launched an enormous and futile hunt for this fictional "Dorothy" woman.

 In 1984, 34 people were arrested in a drug sting called Operation Blueboy, in which investigators posed as sailors based at Great Lakes.
 Nineteen of those arrested were cab drivers, while others were tavern employees on the North Chicago "strip".

 The site was added to the National Register of Historic Places as Great Lakes Naval Training Station historic district in 1986 covering 1932 acre, 43 buildings, 14 structures, and six objects.

 In September 1986, a US naturalized immigrant from Pakistan shot three, killing a senior instructor, after it became clear that he would be dropped from an electronics training program at Apprentice Technical Training in Great Lakes.
 He was sentenced to life in prison and a dishonorable discharge in 1987.

 1990s

 The North Chicago "strip" was well known for prostitution, drugs, and crime by the early 1990s, when it became further isolated from the base after King Drive railroad crossing was closed, cutting the city's connection to Great Lakes.
 Following the September 11 attacks in 2001, food deliveries from off base were further restricted, continuing the area's economic decline.